-2 An earlier paper (ECB (2021)) described experiments aimed at scaling the Eurosystem's existing Target Instant Payment Settlement (TIPS) infrastructure to fit the needs of retail P2P payments in digital euros.
-While quite positive results were reported, in more recent documents the ECB seems to have abandoned the idea of using existing infrastructure.
-For instance, ECB (2024A) describes "selecting providers that could potentially develop a digital euro platform and infrastructure" as one aim of the DE preparation phase 2023-2025.
+&lt;sup>2 An earlier paper (ECB (2021)) described experiments aimed at scaling the Eurosystem's existing Target Instant Payment Settlement (TIPS) infrastructure to fit the needs of retail P2P payments in digital euros.
+While quite positive results were reported, in more recent documents the ECB seems to have abandoned the idea of using

-if the ECB's preferred option is optimal for society at large.
+Why have alternative design choices not been studied in the IA?
+The fact that the ECB favors a particular design does not relieve Commission and lawmakers of their responsibility to check if the ECB's preferred option is optimal for society at large.
 For instance, digital payments are widely used and function smoothly in the EU on the basis of commercial bank money.
 Introducing a new means of payment may be disruptive.
-Assuming that change is indeed imperative, the ECB's opinion that a new payment object is required, should be double-checked with existing options which may be less disruptive and possibly equally effective.
+Assuming that change is indeed imperative, the ECB's opinion that a new payment object is required should be double-checked with existing options which may be less disruptive and possibly equally effective.